ISM Manufacturing Index: Continuing Expansion in July

-Today the Institute for Supply Management published its February Manufacturing Report.
-The latest headline PMI at 50.7 percent is the fifth month above 50 after one month below.
-However today's number was below the Briefing.com consensus of 51.0 percent.
+Today the Institute for Supply Management published its monthly Manufacturing Report for July.
+The latest headline PMI was 52.6 percent, a decrease of 0.6 percent from the previous month and below the Investing.com forecast of 53.0.

 Here is the key analysis from the report:

-The chart below shows the Manufacturing series, which stretches back to 1948.
-I've highlighted the eleven recessions during this time frame and highlighted the index value the month before the recession starts.
+The chart below shows the Manufacturing Composite series, which stretches back to 1948.
+The eleven recessions during this time frame are indicated along with the index value the month before the recession starts.

-For a diffusion index, the latest reading of 50.7 indicates weak expansion.
+For a diffusion index, the latest reading of 52.6 indicates expansion and the fifth consecutive month above 50.
 What sort of correlation does that have with the months before the start of recessions?
-Here are the eleven data points for the months before recessions arranged in numeric order with the latest data pointed inserted in the sequence (highlighted in red).
+Check out the red dots in the chart above.

-But how revealing is today's 0.6 point change from last month?
-There are 784 monthly data points in this series.
-The average month-to-month point change is 2.01 points.
-So today's headline PMI number is 70% below the mean change.
+How revealing is today's 0.6 point change from last month?
+There are 823 monthly data points in this series.
+The absolute average month-to-month point change is 2.0 points, and the median change is 1.5 points.

 To reiterate the Briefing.com assessment: "The data have thus not been either a good forecasting tool or a good read on current conditions during this business cycle."
 The ISM reports nevertheless offer an interesting sidebar to the ongoing economic debate.

-Note: I use the FRED USRECP series (Peak through the Period preceding the Trough) to highlight the recessions in the charts above.
+Note: This commentary used the FRED USRECP series (Peak through the Period preceding the Trough) to highlight the recessions in the charts above.
 For example, the NBER dates the last cycle peak as December 2007, the trough as June 2009 and the duration as 18 months.
 The USRECP series thus flags December 2007 as the start of the recession and May 2009 as the last month of the recession, giving us the 18-month duration.
-The dot for the last recession in the charts above are thus for November 2007. the "Peak through the Period preceding the Trough" series is the one FRED uses in its monthly charts, as illustrated here.
+The dot for the last recession in the charts above are thus for November 2007.
+The "Peak through the Period preceding the Trough" series is the one FRED uses in its monthly charts, as illustrated here.